Chapter 1

 Acrylic, canvas

-Anika grew irises and was the first person to show them to me and facilitate plain airs, both in her garden and all over Dushanbe city when the different variations of irises bloomed.
+Anika grew irises and was the first person to show them to me, as well as facilitate plein airs, both in her garden and all over Dushanbe city when the different variations of irises bloomed.

 Acrylic, canvas